 Planetary cycles are linked to our time of birth, as we become imprinted with a set of tendencies and a possible life path trajectory.
 The planets then formed various significant angles to each other, holding qualitative information as to various challenges or experiences you – as the protagonist in your hero’s journey – may experience in life, with the chart also signifying the characters around you in your personal narrative.

 Know that the philosopher has power over the stars, and not the stars over him ~ Paracelsus

 In times long gone, professors of astrology were called mathematicii, reflecting the roots of astrology and its connection with geometry and mathematics, and of course astronomy, which was the very same subject.
 There was no division between our spiritual selves and our scientific realm.
 Symbolic notions of the sky and its impact on our inner realms was the necessary spiritual counterpart to the physical study of the celestial spheres, and life was lived according to the accepted maxim ‘As Above, So Below’.

-Time has a particular quality too.
-As this ‘kairos’ time moves, these cycles reflect and express events and patterns in our lives and in our psyches.
+As time moves, these cycles reflect and express events and patterns in our lives and in our psyches.
 Just like the seasons have four strong turning points, a ‘transit’ to our natal chart has a beginning, a middle and an end.
 You can use those ‘angular’ points to make changes in that pattern.
 Tuning into nature through observation of the heavens, allows life to become infused with a sense of meaning, connection, validation, synchronicity and right timing.
 Looking at your life map, provides you with a grander perspective.